• Home

 The Medicine Wheel

-In Native American spirituality, the Medicine Wheel represents harmony and connections and is considered a major symbol of peaceful interaction among all living beings on Earth.
+The Medicine Wheel represents harmony and connections and is considered a major symbol of peaceful interaction among all living beings on Earth.
 In this program, students will learn about the medicine wheel and its history, as well as the symbolism behind the plants used in the wheel and will have an opportunity to plant/tend to them (sage, cedar, tobacco, sweetgrass.)

 Programs